 Install Alien on Debian

-First, open a terminal by pressing the Super key and searching for “Terminal” in Activities.
+Open a terminal by searching for “Terminal” in Activities.
 Since Debian does not include Alien by default, you need to install it from the official repositories.

 Update Debian Before Installation